International Travel and Teleworking

 Submit a Telework Request Form in ConnectCarolina under Self-Service.

 Human Resources allows employees to pursue Flexible Work Arrangements, but employees are required to receive approval before working outside of the United States.
 The Export Compliance Office reviews all international telework requests, alongside other offices involved in global logistics.
-Consult Teleworking Abroad with Research for further guidance.
+Consult the Teleworking from Abroad guide for further information.

 International Travel